mas16/CourseraDataCleaning_wk2/codebook.md

 `Subjects` -the ID of the subject being measured
 `ActivityName` -the name of the activity being performed by the subject during the measurement

-## Measurments
+## Measurements
-Overall there are 86 unique mean and standard deviation measurments
+Overall, there are 86 unique mean and standard deviation measurments listed below.

+Measurements made in the time domain begin with `Time` and measurments made in the frequency domain begin with `Frequency.`

+Measurments were made either using the `Accelerometer` or the `Gyroscope`.

+The values reported in tidy.txt are the average overall all measurments taken for a given activity for a given subject.

 `TimeBodyAccelerometerMeanX`
 `TimeBodyAccelerometerMeanY`